Uberspace/lab/source/guide_fastapi.rst

 Web backend
 -----------

-.. note:: Gunicorn is set up to run on port 8000.
+.. note:: Gunicorn is set up to run on port 8000 and FastAPI is setup for route `/my-backend`.

 .. include:: includes/web-backend.rst